 Animal Registration and Licensing

-Residents are required to have their pets licensed with the City.
-Licensing of dogs and cats is free of charge.
+Residents are required to have their pets licensed with the city.
+Licensing of dogs and cats costs $10.00.
 It is important to have your animal licensed in case it is found injured and requires immediate medical attention.
 It could also mean less time that your pet is away from your family or in a shelter.
 Residents should notify the city of any change to information, such as address or phone number, so we may update the contact information on file.

 All animals that are impounded receive quality care.
 Animals that are not claimed by their owners after a reasonable time has expired (and are of suitable temper) are offered for adoption.

 There is no government organized rodent control program in Mount Pearl or in the province of Newfoundland and Labrador.
 The responsibility for rodent control lies with the owner and/or the occupant of the land, dwelling or business.
-If you suspect a rodent problem on City owned land, call the Infrastructure & Public Works department at 748-1016 and an inspection will be carried out.
+If you suspect a rodent problem on city owned land, call the Public Works department at 748-1000 and an inspection will be carried out.
 Read our public service announcement on pest control here.

 Questions or Concerns?